nagymathev/TopdownShooter/README.md

 ## Potential extra ideas:
 - environment: potentially larger world with scrolling, obstacles, etc
   -   scrolling raises the issue of where to spawn stuff, so might be a can of worms!
+  -   one option could be, to open a door to a next room for the player to progress to after surviving a set number of waves :) So we could have basically the same gameplay with no scrolling and set spawn points (easy) but have some larger progression and some variety in the environment.
+The rooms can get bigger and each set the camera height/size to control the visible area.
 - melee attack? (e.g. kick; sometimes i don't want to waste "good" ammo on just one enemy, just want to push them away. could be simply an invisible* bullet :) )
 - dash?
 - throwing grenade? (simple a bullet that doesn't collide for a while (as it's flying) and then switches to a larger AOE hit)